aviatesk/JET.jl/docs/src/jetanalysis.md

 ```

 Now let's fix this problematic code.
-First we can fix the definition of `bar` so that it accepts generic `AbstractString` input.
+First, we can fix the definition of `bar` so that it accepts generic `AbstractString` input.
 JET's analysis result can be dynamically updated when we refine a function definition,
 and so we just need to add a new `bar(::AbstractString)` definition.
-As for the second error, let's assume, for some reason, we're not interested fixing it and
+As for the second error, let's assume, for some reason, we're not interested in fixing it and
 we want to ignore errors that may happen within `Base`.
 Then we can use the
 [`target_modules`](@ref result-config) configuration to limit the analysis scope to
 the current module context to ignore the possible error that may happen within `sum(a)`[^1].

 [^1]: We used `target_modules` just for the sake of demonstration.
-In order to make it more
+To make it more
       idiomatic, we should initialize `a` as typed vector `a = Int[]`, and then we won't
       get any problem from `sum(a)` even without the `target_modules` configuration.